-5.2.
+5.4.
 Foundation Design Parameters

-We do not recommend founding any structural loads within topsoil.
+We do not recommend founding any structural loads within the fill.

-Pad and/or strip footings founded in the natural, stiff soils may be proportioned using an allowable bearing pressure of 100 kPa.
+High level pad and/or strip footings founded in the natural, firm and stiff silty clays may be proportioned using an allowable bearing pressure of 75 and 100 kPa respectively.
 The minimum depth of founding must comply with the requirements of AS2870.
-To overcome the presence of trees, the foundations should be designed in accordance with the procedures given in Appendices H and CH of AS2870-2011.